aanis/aanis.github.io/about.md

 If you can't find him in front of a computer he is either at the gym or the dog park.

-p.s.
 If he sees a mountain, he will try to climb it.